rollup/rollup/docs/999-big-list-of-options.md

 These options reflect new features that have not yet been fully finalized.
 Availability, behaviour and usage may therefore be subject to change between minor versions.

-#### chunkGroupingSize
-Type: `number`<br>
-CLI: `--chunkGroupingSize <size>`<br>
-Default: `5000`

-The total source length allowed to be loaded unnecessarily when using `experimentalOptimizeChunks`.

 #### experimentalCacheExpiry
 Type: `number`<br>
 CLI: `--experimentalCacheExpiry <numberOfRuns>`<br>
 Default: `10`

 Determines after how many runs cached assets that are no longer used by plugins should be removed.

-#### experimentalOptimizeChunks
-Type: `boolean`<br>
-CLI: `--experimentalOptimizeChunks`/`--no-experimentalOptimizeChunks`<br>
-Default: `false`

-Experimental feature to optimize chunk groupings.
-When a large number of chunks are generated, this allows smaller chunks to group together as long as they are within the `chunkGroupingSize` limit.
-It results in unnecessary code being loaded in some cases in order to have a smaller number of chunks overall.
-Disabled by default as it may cause unwanted side effects when loading unexpected code.

 #### perf
 Type: `boolean`<br>